Have you heard myths about travel in Africa? We’re here to bust them…

 Of all the continents, people also seem to be the most geographically challenged when it comes to ours, often thinking that Africa is much smaller than it actually is.
 To put it into perspective, the USA, China, India, Europe AND Japan would all fit within our borders.

-So now we’ve cleared all that up, why not come over and start your own travelling story with us?
+So now we’ve cleared up these myths about travel in Africa all up, why not come over and start your own travelling story with us?
 We’d love to show you a side of South Africa you won’t see in the media, or in the guidebooks for that matter.
 Plus, we’ve got dorm beds from just R180 a night (we told you it was possible on a budget!).
 Check out our Joburg and Durban spots today.